 - Put systems in place for pupils to confidently report abuse - Ensure our reporting systems are well promoted, easily understood and easily accessible for pupils - Make it clear to pupils that their concerns will be taken seriously, and that they can safely express their views and give feedback - Pupils have access to a class child protection policy.
-This details all the school does to make them feel safe. - Each class has a worry box for worries or concerns.

-Children are sign posted to trusted adults/ members of staff in the school.

-At the end of PSHE sessions, children are reminded of how they can share concerns with their teachers.
+This details all the school does to make them feel safe. - Each class has a worry box for worries or concerns. - Children are sign posted to trusted adults/ members of staff in the school. - At the end of PSHE sessions, children are reminded of how they can share concerns with their teachers. - The school has a range of adults to support children from three learning mentors to a FLO and FLO assistant.